 It’s not a movie, but today’s TV shows are a bar-to-bar with the big movies, anyway.
 Kae Alexander looked unbelievable as Leaf in the hit TV show – Game of Thrones.
 And no wonder, besides great design, her final look was a product of 10 hours of makeup application!

 The makeup artists on the film were tasked with transforming the beautiful actors and actresses into, well, hot messes.
 Watch and see how the magic was made.

 Halle Berry in Cloud Atlas (2012)

 A story about how past life actions affect not only the past but the present and future, Cloud Atlas shows us how everything and everyone is connected.
 This means we are following certain characters for a few lives.
-In the movie, Halle Berry plays a total of six characters, and each one is from a different era and even race.
-This makes for some pretty wild makeup transformation that.
+In the movie, Halle Berry plays a total of six characters, and each one is from a different era and even a race.
+This makes for some pretty wild makeup transformations that.
 And at times it had us guessing if some characters were her or not.
 Not only did she come as a white woman, but she also became an elderly Asian man!
 How weird is that?

 Jared Leto in Dallas Buyers Club (2013)

 When you think about the look of Dallas Buyers Club, makeup probably isn’t top of mind.
 Everyone knows about Matthew McConaughey and Jared Leto’s extreme physical transformations and Jean-Marc Vallée’s preference for natural light and handheld realism.
 Still, to the untrained eye, beyond the transgender beauty makeup on Leto’s Rayon, it might be hard to see on the surface why the film is one of the three Best Makeup and Hairstyling Oscar nominees.

 Zoe Saldana in Guardians of the Galaxy (2014)